craftorio/minecraft-authserver/cloudflare-worker/README.md

 # Cloudflare Worker Port

-This directory contains a partial JavaScript rewrite of the PHP authentication server.
+This directory contains a TypeScript rewrite of the PHP authentication server.
-The worker is designed for [Cloudflare Workers](https://developers.cloudflare.com/workers/).
-Supabase is used as the backing database instead of MySQL or SleekDB.
+It runs on [Cloudflare Workers](https://developers.cloudflare.com/workers/) and uses the [Hono](https://hono.dev) router.
+Supabase provides the backing database.

 ## Environment Variables
 - `SUPABASE_URL` – URL of your Supabase project
 - `SUPABASE_KEY` – Service or anon key used to access Supabase
+- `TEXTURE_PRIVATE_KEY` – PEM private key used to sign skin properties

 ## Routes
-The worker implements several routes that map to the original PHP API.
-Each handler is exported from a file in `routes/` and prefixed with `action`.
-Files mirror their route path using underscores.
-For example the handler for `/session/minecraft/join` lives in `session_minecraft_join.js` and exports `actionSessionMinecraftJoin`.
+Each route handler lives in `routes/` and is prefixed with `action`.
+File names mirror their path using underscores.
+For example, `/session/minecraft/join` corresponds to `session_minecraft_join.ts` exporting `actionSessionMinecraftJoin`.
-The heavy authentication logic lives in `services/authenticator.js` and is shared across the handlers:
+All handlers share the logic in `services/authenticator.ts`.

 - `GET /` – simple health check
 - `POST /authenticate` – validates credentials and creates a session